ergoplatform/ergodocs/docs/mining/governance.md

 # Governance

-Many parameters in Ergo can be changed on-the-fly via miners voting.
-Things like instructions costs, computational cost limit per block, block size limit, storage fee factor, and block version.
-Meaning the long-term economic security of the protocol is up to miners to decide.

-In addition to the protocol parameters [listed below](#parameters-table) that can be changed via on-chain miner voting, most things on Ergo can be changed via a soft-forking protocol (90% support required).
-This excludes critical changes such as changing the max supply.

-Voting for the block version lasts **32 epochs** and requires more than **90 percent** of the miners to vote for the change.
-A simple majority is enough for less critical changes such as block size limit.
-We will further refer to the changes of the first kind as 'foundational changes', and we refer to the changes of the second kind as 'everyday changes'.
+I apologize for the oversight.
+Here's a revised and clearer version of the original document:

+---

+## Governance in Ergo: Dynamic Parameters and Voting Mechanics

+### Overview

+In Ergo, many network parameters are adjustable through a decentralized voting mechanism among miners.
+Such parameters include computational costs, block size limits, and storage fees.
+The long-term economic stability of the Ergo network is thus steered by miner consensus.

+Miners can vote to change specific protocol parameters, as [outlined in the table below](#parameter-table).
+Soft-forking changes, requiring 90% miner support, can also alter many aspects of Ergo, barring critical elements like maximum supply.

+### Voting Cycles and Types of Changes

-> Per block, a miner can vote for two everyday changes and one foundational change, with the votes to be included in the block's header.
+Votes on foundational changes, such as block version, span **32 epochs** and demand a **90% miner consensus**.
+Everyday changes, like block size adjustments, require only a simple majority.
+Each block allows miners to cast votes for up to two everyday changes and one foundational change.
+These votes are included in the block's header.

+### Voting Mechanics

+#### Affirmative Votes
-- To vote **Yes** and propose a change in the first block of an epoch, a miner publishes the identifier of the change directly in the block header.
+To vote "Yes" for a change at the beginning of an epoch, a miner places the change's identifier directly into the block header.

+#### Negative or Neutral Votes
-- To vote **No** (or avoid voting at all, which is the same), a miner writes zero value instead of a corresponding byte (another option is to provide a vote identifier not considered within the epoch).
+To vote "No" or abstain, a miner enters a zero value in place of the identifier byte in the block header.

-## System constants:
+### System Constants

-- Voting epoch length = `1024` blocks.
+- Epoch length for voting: `1024` blocks
-- Voting epochs per foundational change = `32`
+- Epochs needed for foundational change: `32`
-- Voting epochs before approved foundational change activation = `128`
+- Epochs before activating approved foundational change: `128`

-## Current settings
+### Current Network Settings

-- `maxBlockSize` : 1271009 bytes
+- Maximum block size: `1271009` bytes
-- Max box size: 4096 bytes
+- Maximum box size: `4096` bytes
-- Max transaction size: 96kb
+- Maximum transaction size: `96kb`

-## Parameters table
+## Parameters Table

 The following table describes vote identifiers, default values (during launch), possible steps, and minimum and maximum values.